WebexCC-SA/LAB-2351/docs/teams.md

 Test the login for the other agents using their respective web browser profiles of Google Chrome

-In this section you have understood how to access the Control Hub, configure the agents needed for the rest of this lab exercise and log them in with some help from the Chrome browser profiles.
+In this section you have accessed the Control Hub, configured agents needed for the rest of this lab exercise and logged them in with some help from the Chrome browser profiles.

-#### Queues
+### Queues

 A Queue is like a virtual ordered line that callers are placed in while waiting for an agent to become available.
 Think of it like standing in line to enter a movie hall.
 The system organizes all incoming calls into different queues based on the type of request.
 For example, callers from east coast requiring technical support go into the TechnicalSupport_East, while those from West Coast are placed in the TechnicalSupport_West Queue.